chi0tzp/bin-dir/README.md

 ~~~~

 Destination (argument `-d`) can be a local (e.g., a usb hard disk drive), or a remote directory.
 For example,
+Optionally, if the destination directory is on a remote machine, ...

 ~~~~
 backup.sh -d /path/to/backup/dir
 backup.sh -d <user>@<ip>:/path/to/backup/dir